-Biennially, the Board shall require each school and program in the District to complete an assessment using the school climate assessment instruments, including surveys, approved and disseminated by the Department.
-The Board shall collect the school climate assessments for each school and program in the District and submit such assessments to the Department.
+Biennially, the Board shall require each school in the district to complete an assessment using the school climate assessment instruments, including surveys, approved and disseminated by the Connecticut State Department of Education.
+The Board shall collect the school climate assessments for each school in the district and submit such assessments to the Connecticut State Department of Education.